Who's Who | The Novels | Do You Remember Windy?

 Tish's father raises champion horses in Hillsboro, in another part of the state.
 He still misses his late wife, but adores his daughter and is glad she's become friends with the Clarkshe and Toby's dad are old friends.
 He is proud of his horses, which include the trotters Foxy Lady, a chestnut, and the roan Appleseed, and the prize palomino racehorse Golden Hind.
 Jerry is tall and large-shouldered, with black curly hair and dark eyes.

 This tall, grey-haired older man has been the Burnhams' horse trainer for years and has watched Tish grow up.
 At the county fair he helps Toby protect Windy Foot and teaches him a little self-protection in the bargain.
 He likes Toby from the start and deliberately manipulates events so that Toby meets Tish, knowing that friendship with the Clarks will be good for the lonely girl.
 Although we only see Billy in the first novel and very slightly at the end of the third, he is always mentioned.

 The Clark "Menagerie"

 The Clarks have a young collie named Ribs and a black cat named Poke (she gives birth to three kittens later in the series), as well as a driving horse, Jake; an old mare named Serena; and a Belgian team of mares, Tillie and Tossie.
 (Jake is drowned during the big flood that hits Crooked River Valley.)
-They have various pairs of pigs, but these change with every book, and a herd of 40 milk cows; only one, Georgette, survives after the floods, along with her calf, Kris.
+They have various pairs of pigs, but these change with every book (in Sleigh Bells for Windy Foot, the pair are Florian and Florinda), and a herd of 40 milk cows; sadly only one, Georgette, survives after the floods, along with her calf, Kris.

 Windy Foot at the County Fair ©1947